Park-Nexus/.github/README.md

 ## Introduction

 Welcome to Park Nexus!
 Park Nexus is a platform that allows users to find parking spots in their area.
 Users can search for parking spots by location, price, and availability.
-ParkNexus also allows users to rent out their own parking spots to other users.
+We also allows users to rent out their own parking spots to other users.

 <!-- screenshots -->